JakeLi2001/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 ## :mag_right: Data Sources

+Data is provided by the course.

 [Back to TOC](#label-table-of-contents-toc)

 ## :open_book: Summary

-This project consists of 7 parts:
+This project consists of 6 parts:

 1. Project Proposal: Organize project tasks into milestones, classify tasks using the PACE (Plan, Analyze, Construct, Execute) workflow, and identify relevant stakeholders.
     - Deliverables: Project proposal